 2015 has come and gone already, and it has left us with a wide array of movies to look at: some good, some bad and everything in between.

-Here we will not be looking at the quality of the movies themselves, but at the quality of their costume design.
+Here I will not be looking at the quality of the movies themselves but at the quality of their costume design.
 And in that regard, 2015 has left us with some really good stuff.

 This will not be a top 10 because I could not find enough movies with designs that I really loved, and therefore it stayed as a top 7 list.
 Also, the order is rather random.
 All of the designs mentioned below are really great on their own and I don't think they can really be properly listed.